Floorp-Projects/Floorp/toolkit/components/telemetry/docs/environment.rst

         defaultSearchEngineData: {, // data about the current default engine
           name: <string>, // engine name, e.g. "Yahoo"; or "NONE" if no default
           loadPath: <string>, // where the engine line is located; missing if no default
+          origin: <string>, // 'default', 'verified', 'unverified', or 'invalid'; based on the presence and validity of the engine's loadPath verification hash.
           submissionURL: <string> // missing if no default or for user-installed engines },
         searchCohort: <string>, // optional, contains an identifier for any active search A/B experiments